neofinancial/coverage-upload-action/README.md

 ### Testing

-##### Testing changes you made to this repository
+##### Testing action changes directly

-1. In build.yml make sure the `uses` clause in the `Upload coverage` step is set to `./`
+1. In [build.yml](./.github/workflows/build.yml#L30) set `Upload coverage` steps `uses` clause to `./`
-1. Open a pull request / draft pull request to trigger this workflow run.
-The code on your branch will be ran for the `Upload coverage` step upon github actions running `build.yml`
+1. Open a pull request to run the `build` workflow.
+The code on your branch will be ran for the `Upload coverage` step upon github actions running.
+Check the `Upload coverage` steps output for more details about your run.

-#### Testing changes you made to another repository against this action
+#### Testing action against another repository

-1. In your repository that references this action, change your workflows code from `uses: neofinancial/coverage-upload-action@v1` to `uses: neofinancial/coverage-upload-action@commit-hash` where the commit hash is the **full** commit hash version of code you want to test against.
+1. In your repository that references this action, change your workflows code from `uses: neofinancial/coverage-upload-action@v1` to `uses: neofinancial/coverage-upload-action@<commit-hash>` where the commit hash is the **full** commit hash you wish to test.
+1. If your other repository is running a local server you want to test changes against, make sure you change the `coverageEndpoint` in `build.yml` to an ngrok url that points towards your local server.
 1. Run the workflow that references this action.